Tübingen Hauptbahnhof: Layout of the station

 The Tübingen Hauptbahnhof now has eight running lines, five of which are equipped with platforms: track 1 is the main platform track, the two island platforms are bordered by tracks 2/3 and 5/6.
 On the island platforms there are also the bay platforms 9–12, of which only 12 is used for passenger operations.
-At the western end of the main platform there is another bay platform, track 13.
-The former freight yard was to the west of the station, close to the engine depot and the Ammer Valley Railway, Zollernalb Railway and Upper Neckar Railway.
-Only a few of its tracks are still in use for stabling trains.
+At the western end of the main platform there is another bay platform, track 13, which is used for passenger traffic.
+To the north of this, a platform will be built on the existing dead-end track 14, which has been needed for the intensified service on line RB 63 since December 2022.
+To the west are the depot and the Ammertalbahn, the Tübingen–Sigmaringen railway line and the line towards Immendingen.
+To the east is the former freight yard on the line towards Plochingen.
+Today, only a few sidings remain there; the remaining area was developed into a new urban district between 2015 and 2019.

 All tracks have LCD destination displays for passenger information.
 There is also a Deutsche Bahn service point and a travel centre.
 Two restaurants and various shops are available for visitors.
 The station also has a federal police station and a contact point of the Bahnhofsmission (a charity).